Cyrano de Bergerac Invented the Rocket — 30 Years Before Newton

 Cyrano's military career was short and, by the end of it, painful.
 He joined the guards at 19, participated in the 1639 and 1640 campaigns of the French army, and fought at the Siege of Arras — a Franco-Spanish engagement that ran from June 22 to August 9, 1640.
 The garrison was commanded by Owen Roe O'Neill, an Irish exile fighting for Spain.
 It surrendered after 48 days.
 Cyrano took a severe neck wound on August 8, 1640 — one day before the Spanish gave up.

 He left the army in 1641.
-Then came a serious intellectual conversion.
+Then came a profound intellectual conversion.
 He studied under Pierre Gassendi, a philosopher and mathematician who had rehabilitated Epicurean atomism and offered an empirical alternative to scholastic philosophy.
 Cyrano became a skeptic and a materialist.
-L'Autre Monde — "The Other World, or the States and Empires of the Moon" — was the result: a comic novel drafted in manuscript before his death at 36 in 1655.
+L'Autre Monde — "The Other World, or the States and Empires of the Moon" — was the result: a comic novel left in manuscript at his death at 36 in 1655.
 He never saw it published.
-The military context matters, in my view.
+The military context matters.
 A man who had watched cannon fire and projectiles for two years probably thinks differently about propulsion than one who had only read about it.

-The Dragon of Fire: Multi-Stage Rocket Propulsion in a Comic Novel
+The Dragon of Fire: A Proto–Multi-Stage Propulsion Concept in a Comic Novel

 L'Autre Monde contains two distinct flight mechanisms.
-The second one is widely regarded as among the earliest literary descriptions of multi-stage rocket-powered spaceflight.
+The second is widely regarded as one of the earliest literary descriptions of staged, rocket-powered ascent.

 The narrator builds a machine.
 Soldiers, finding it, attach quantité de fusées volantes — a quantity of flying rockets — to create a spectacle they called a dragon de feu.
-Then something unexpected happens: la flamme d'un rang de fusées s'étant communiquée à l'autre — the flame of one row of rockets communicated fire to the next.
-The machine ascended, sustained by successive ignitions.
-Each tier burning through and passing the fire forward.
+Then something unexpected happens: la flamme d'un rang de fusées s'étant communiquée à l'autre — the flame of one row of rockets passes its fire to the next.
+The machine rises through successive ignitions, each tier burning out and handing the flame forward.

 The Vials of Dew and the Logic of Solar Propulsion